trbabb/nativethread/README.md

 non-Python thread, and an opaque handle for the new thread will be returned.

 `interrupt(handle)` can be invoked on handles returned from the above function.
-The named thread will be brutally interrupted, and the `cancel_callback` will be invoked.
+The named thread will be brutally terminated, and the `cancel_callback` will be invoked.
 Any resources acquired by the native function will not be released unless they are freed within the `cancel_callback`.